someobserver/recurgence/mirror/backside/index.md

 Feasts are consumed in bites.

-Its breathtaking awe is what Gödel wept for in silence.
+Its breathtaking awe is what Gödel sat with in silence.
 Its stunning beauty is what Noether hid behind chalk and rigor